Harlesden: History

 Mainly after World War I, one of Europe's biggest industrial estates was constructed at nearby Park Royal, and large factories there and within Harlesden included McVitie & Price (later United Biscuits) from 1910, and Heinz from 1919.
 Industrial growth led to a middle class exodus as Harlesden turned entirely into a working class area in the inter-war period.
 The McVitie & Price factory became the largest biscuit factory in the western world, employing 2,600 people by 1978.

-By 1939 the last of the large Victorian houses were demolished Willesden Council.
+By 1939 the last of the really large Victorian houses, Roundwood House and Knowles Tower, had both been demolished by Willesden Council.
 At 6am on 16 January 1939, the Irish Republican Army blew up the Harlesden electricity cable bridge.
 The bridge crossed the Grand Junction Canal, and carried the power line from Battersea Power Station.
 No one was injured in the attack.

-in the interwar period, a cargo ship, built on Tyneside, was named after the area.
+In the interwar period, a cargo ship, built on Tyneside, was named after the area.
 In 1941, the ship was sunk by the German battle cruiser Gneisenau, approximately 600 miles west of Newfoundland.
 Seven members of the crew were killed.

 In the 1950s, the transport of coal from Durham and steel from Sheffield became a main contributor to the local economy, these industries employed a mass of labour from Irish and Jamaican immigrants.

 The image of Harlesden today began to take shape in the 1950s, 1960s and 1970s.
 Continued immigration from Ireland and new immigration from the Caribbean and the Indian sub-continent changed the racial and cultural make up of the area.
 Despite the immigration the population of Harlesden still declined from 39,527 in 1951 to 26,970 in 1971, but remained densely populated.
 Prefab homes for those made homeless by Second World War bombings were still in existence by the end of the 1960s.

-By the 1960s the Curzon Crescent estate was known for poverty and became a vandalism hotspot.
+By the 1960s, the Curzon Crescent estate was known for poverty and became a vandalism hotspot.
 At the same time, immigration from the West Indies and Indian sub-continent led to racist articles in a national newspaper.
 Poverty increased further by the decline of industry and the building of Brent Cross Shopping Centre.
 Steps were taken to improve the area, such as the Harlesden City Challenge community project in the 1990s that involved the creation of public artwork in the area, as well as the renovation of the jubilee clock on the High Street in 1997.
 More recently from the end of the 20th century the area has become home to Brazilian, Portuguese and Somali communities, as well as Polish, Afghan and Colombian communities.